MacBook Neo Review: Apple's A18 Budget Mac

 The Verdict

 Just go in clear-eyed: the A18 and fixed 8GB of memory are real limits.
-Match the Neo to a light workload and it's a steal.
+Match the Neo to a light workload and it can be a strong value.
 Ask it to do pro work and you'll wish you'd bought the MacBook Air M5 instead.
-Buy the right one for how you actually work, and the Neo is the best $599 Apple has ever asked for.
+Buy the right one for how you actually work, and check the live price before treating any older MSRP mention as current.

 🔍 Ready to shop?
 Compare live MacBook Neo prices on Amazon, then check the rest of the lineup in our Best Macs to Buy guide.
 TheresMac tracks live pricing across Apple, Amazon, and Best Buy so you never overpay.